awsdocs/amazon-redshift-management-guide/doc_source/workload-mgmt-config.md

 **Query Monitoring Rules**
 You can use WLM query monitoring rules to continuously monitor your WLM queues for queries based on criteria, or predicates, that you specify\.
 For example, you might monitor queries that tend to consume excessive system resources, and then initiate a specified action when a query exceeds your specified performance boundaries\.
 If you choose to create rules programmatically, we strongly recommend using the console to generate the JSON that you include in the parameter group definition\.
 You associate a query monitoring rule with a specific query queue\.
-You can have up to eight rules per queue, and the total limit for all queues is eight rules\.
+You can have up to 25 rules per queue, and the total limit for all queues is 25 rules\.
 JSON property: `rules`
 JSON properties hierarchy: